 Who is Same Love?

-Same Love Toti South Africa is a registered non-profit organization based in the Durban area of South Africa that advocates for the human rights of sexual and gender minorities.
-Our goal is to empower LGBTQI+ individuals and work towards a more equitable and inclusive society, both locally and nationally.
-We strive to reach out and engage with communities across the country to promote understanding and acceptance of the LGBTQI+ community.
+Same Love Toti South Africa is a registered human rights based non-profit organization based in Amanzimtoti, serving the Durban area of South Africa that advocates for the human rights of sexual and gender minorities.
+Our goal is to empower LGBTQI+ individuals and work towards a more equitable and inclusive society, both locally, nationally and globally.
+We strive to reach out and engage with communities to teach understanding and acceptance of the LGBTQI+ community.

-Our organization provides crucial psychosocial support to LGBTQI+ individuals and collects information from a wide range of sources, including medical and psychological journals, research on social issues, and inclusive and affirming perspectives on religion.
+Our organization provides crucial psychosocial support to LGBTQI+ individuals in line with gender affirming practices, and inclusive and affirming perspectives on religion.
 We believe that diversity is a natural human trait and should be fully embraced and celebrated.
-Additionally, we work with multi-sectoral national and global organizations to achieve our goals and to create more inclusive and equitable society for all.
+Additionally, we work with multi-sectoral national and global organizations to achieve our goals and to create a more inclusive and equitable society for all.

 Same Love Toti is committed to fostering a society where love, acceptance and equality for all, regardless of sexual orientation or gender identity, are at the forefront.
 We strive to empower and uplift members of the LGBTQ+ community through inclusive family support, education on LGBTQ+ issues, prevention of discrimination and violence, development of supportive policies and promotion of inclusive education in safe schools.
 Together we can create a more equitable and inclusive community for all.